Lambek pregroups are Frobenius spiders in preorders: Introduction

 \subsection{Results}

 Thm.~\ref{thm:one} says that pregroups and pointed spiders are different presentations of the same variety of sequent algebras.
 It follows that all pregroups, not only the free ones, reduce to the normal form where all contractions are performed before all expansions.
-The property does not depend on the inductive switching or cut elimination, applicable free algebras.
-While the sequent calculi generate the free sequent algebras just like the term calculi generate the free equational algebras, the algebraic reductions, often conveniently presented as categorical diagram chasing, apply to both families of general, not necessarily free algebras.
+The property does not depend on inductive switching or cut elimination, which only arise in free sequent algebras.
+While sequent calculi generate free sequent algebras just like term calculi generate the equational algebras, the algebraic reductions, often conveniently presented as categorical diagram chasing, apply to both families of general algebras, not just the free ones.
 Thm.~\ref{thm:two} is also a statement about general sequent algebras.
 It says that the residuation monoids are characterized by the Frobenius conditions, which determine the shape of a spider.
-Note that the formal grammars were defined as a special family of sequent calculi (those where the generators are partitioned into the terminals and the nonterminals \cite{ChomskyN:three}), and that the categorial grammars are the sequent calculi corresponding to the residuation monoids \cite[\S 1.2]{Bar-HillelY:categorial,LambekJ:math-sentence,LambekJ:rings}.
-Thm.~\ref{thm:three} is a statement about spiders in general, which are more general than those in Thm.~\ref{thm:one} because these are not necessarily pointed, but less general than the Frobenius algebras in Thm.~\ref{thm:two}, because spider algebras are required to satisfy the \emph{special}\/ isometry condition, in addition to the Frobenius conditions.
-Thm.~\ref{thm:three} says that a general spider can be decomposed into a consistent union of many pregroups; and that the union of any consistent family of pregroups yields a spider.
+Note that formal grammars are defined as a special family of sequent calculi (those where the generators are partitioned into the terminals and the nonterminals \cite{ChomskyN:three}), and that the categorial grammars are the sequent calculi corresponding to the residuation monoids \cite[\S 1.2]{Bar-HillelY:categorial,LambekJ:math-sentence,LambekJ:rings}.
+Thm.~\ref{thm:three} is a statement about the spider algebras in general, which are more general than those in Thm.~\ref{thm:one} because they are not necessarily pointed, but less general than the Frobenius algebras in Thm.~\ref{thm:two}, because the spider algebras are required to satisfy the \emph{special}\/ isometry condition, in addition to the Frobenius conditions.
+Thm.~\ref{thm:three} says that a general spider can be decomposed into a consistent union of pregroups; and that the union of any consistent family of pregroups yields a spider.

-The upshot is that the spiders do not appear only in the semantical assignments of pregroups to vector spaces but also as the shapes of pregroups themselves.
+The upshot is that the spiders do not appear only as the orthonormal bases of the vector space models used to assign meaning to pregroup sentences but also as the shapes of pregroups themselves.
 Any spider of preordered relations is a union of pregroups.
 A pregroup is precisely a pointed spider.